vueComponent/ant-design-vue/components/menu/index.en-US.md

 ## When To Use

 Navigation is an important part of any website, as a good navigation setup allows users to move around the site quickly and efficiently.
-Ant Design offers top and side navigation options.
+Ant Design offers two navigation options: top and side.
 Top navigation provides all the categories and functions of the website.
 Side navigation provides the multi-level structure of the website.

 More layouts with navigation: [Layout](/components/layout).

+## Notes for developers

+- Menu is rendered as a `ul` element, so it only supports [`li` and `script-supporting` elements](https://html.spec.whatwg.org/multipage/grouping-content.html#the-ul-element) as children nodes。Your customized node should be wrapped by `Menu.Item`.
+- Menu needs to collect its node structure, so its children should be `Menu.*` or encapsulated HOCs.
+- Must set unique key for `SubMenu`

 ## API